-Due in part to the difficult economic climate that exists today, there is currently a tremendous need for an optimistic sense of hope, close supportive friendships, spiritual strength, and a life that has purpose.
+There always has been and there currently is a tremendous need for an optimistic sense of hope, close supportive friendships, spiritual strength, and a life that has purpose.
 We are attempting to meet those needs through House Churches that meet for a meal, a lively discussion of a passage from the Bible, sharing personal needs and dreams followed by a time of prayer.
 The vast majority of ministry and caring at Hope Bible Church takes place in the House Churches.

 Ephesians 4:12 tells us that the Pastor is to equip God’s people to minister to others.
 Pastor Morris studies God’s Word in depth and puts together interactive Bible studies that he does with his House Church and other House Church Leaders who do these Bible studies with their House Churches.
 The House Church Leaders encourage, care for and pray for those in their House Church.
 The House Church also provides a comfortable and natural way to reach out and invite friends.
 When a House Church fills up it divides and multiplies which in turn creates more leadership opportunities for those interested in having a House Church.
 Those who are not interested in becoming House Church Leaders are still encouraged to grow in their faith and share their faith by following a biblically based equipping track which the House Church Leaders are also doing.
 It begins with Godquest followed by Call to Joy, Call to Growth, the study of the Book of Genesis, etc. The Apostle Paul says to Timothy in II Timothy 2:2 “And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.”